Our Team

 Bio

-T. Faith Milazzo is the director of professional services for the Institute for Learning.
+T. Faith Milazzo is the director of professional services for the IFL.
 She began her career at the IFL as a content developer for the science and leadership teams.
-After several years of collaborating with the IFL fellows editing and formatting high-quality professional development materials and internal documents, Milazzo began editing learning plans and proposals as the products and contract manager, helping to strengthen the administrative process.
+After several years of collaborating with the IFL fellows editing and formatting high-quality professional development materials and internal documents, Faith began editing learning plans and proposals as the products and contract manager, helping to strengthen the administrative process.
 In addition to those roles, she also works as the content developer on the Gates Network for School Improvement grant project.

-Milazzo graduated from the Pennsylvania State University with a BS in Secondary English Education.
+Faith graduated from the Pennsylvania State University with a BS in Secondary English Education.
 She has taught elementary, secondary, and college students in private and public schools as well as mentored youth in an after-school program for at-risk children.
-Before coming to the IFL, Milazzo was an editor and project manager for a communications design firm.
+Before coming to the IFL, Faith was an editor and project manager for a communications design firm.

 mem49@pitt.edu